No progress seen after Russia-US talks over Ukraine tensions

 But U.S. officials have expressed openness to other ideas, like curtailing possible future deployments of offensive missiles in Ukraine and putting limits on American and NATO military exercises in Eastern Europe — if Russia is willing to back off on Ukraine.

-Blinken said Sunday he didn’t expect any breakthroughs, with a more likely positive outcome being an agreement to de-escalate tensions in the short term and return to talks at an appropriate time in the future.
-But the U.S. will have to see a de-escalation for there to be actual progress.
+Blinken said Sunday he didn’t expect any breakthroughs, with a more likely positive outcome being an agreement to de-escalate tensions in the short term and return to talks at an appropriate time.

-“It’s very hard to see that happening when there’s an ongoing escalation, when Russia has a gun to the head of Ukraine with 100,000 troops near its borders, the possibility of doubling that on very short order,” Blinken said on ABC’s “This Week.”

-NATO Secretary-General Jens Stoltenberg also sought to play down expectations earlier Monday.
+NATO Secretary-General Jens Stoltenberg similarly played down expectations ahead of the talks.

 “I don’t think that we can expect that these meetings will solve all the issues,” he told reporters in Brussels after talks with Olga Stefanishyna, Ukraine’s deputy prime minister for European and Euro-Atlantic Integration.
 “What we are hoping for is that we can agree on a way forward, that we can agree on a series of meetings, that we can agree on a process.”